 Need Women’s History Month for kids activities or ideas?
 We have unique, creative ways to inspire and celebrate the accomplishments of women, including some must-read kids’ books for Women’s History Month or International Women’s Day.
-Great history experience for kids with learning projects, topics, and stories!
+Great history experience for kids with learning projects, topics, printables, and stories to add to your March activity calendar or for learning all year!

 How do you honor Women’s History Month?